gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 # Settings

-There are some settings can be configured through Windows Registry (see file RegParam.reg in distrib).
-Path HKEY_LOCAL_MACHINE\SOFTWARE\LiveCloudKd\Parameters.
-All params are dword, can be 0 or 1.
+There are some settings can be configured through Windows Registry (see file RegParam.reg in distributive).
+Path HKEY_LOCAL_MACHINE\SOFTWARE\LiveCloudKd\Parameters

 1. VSMScan - enable VSM scanning for guest OS
 2. UseDebugApiStopProcess parameter enables DebugActiveProcess\DebugActiveProcessStop functions

 # Remarks

-1. If you close debugger modules (WinDBG, or output windows, or corresponding dllhost.exe process) VM can be in suspended state.
+1. If you close debugger or his part (WinDBG, output windows, or corresponding dllhost.exe process), virtual machine can stay in the suspended state.
-	For resuming it without reset start LiveCloudKd with /p option, select VM from list and then select
+	For resuming it without reset, start LiveCloudKd with /p option, select VM from list and then select

 ```
 	4 - Resume partition.
 ```

 NtSuspendProcess and NtResumeProcess are using for manage of state vmwp.exe process.
 It is not need for Windows Server 2019 (stopping of virtual cpus is enough), but need for Windows 10 host OS (because of difference in CPU scheduler).
-If something wrong, process can be resuming using Process Explorer from SysinternalsSuite.
-Recommend to use Windows Server 2019
+If something wrong, process can be resuming using Process Explorer from Sysinternals Suite.
+I recommend to use Windows Server 2019

 2. Securekernel debugging in EXDi mode is unexplored feature, there are many problems can be triggered in debugging process, so first make test (you can see example on early mentioned video):